braze-inc/braze-docs/_docs/_partners/message_personalization/location/gimbal.md

 - **Audience Insights:** Understand your users' visitation behaviors and further segment based on those learnings.

 {% alert note %}
-This will work the same for Gimbal’s beacons as well as their geofence solutions.
+This integration works the same for Gimbal beacons and Gimbal geofence solutions.
 {% endalert %}

 ## Prerequisites